abdulrhmanalqassas/SRC/README.md

 ### Storage :
 We'll use a relational database (schema follows) to fast retrieval of the URL reports .
-A minimal database implementation such as SQLAlchemy suffices, although we can potentially switch to something with a little more power such as PostgreSql if necessary.
+A minimal database implementation such as sqlite using SQLAlchemy ORM suffices, although we can potentially switch to something with a little more power such as PostgreSql if necessary.
 Data will be stored on the server on a separate, backed up volume for resilience.
 There will be no replication or sharding of data at this early stage.

 ### Server :
 A simple HTTP server is responsible for authentication, serving stored data, and potentially ingesting and serving analytics data.